NobleMajo/vault/README.md

 - [Contributing](#contributing)
 - [License](#license)
 - [Disclaimer](#disclaimer)

-# About
-Vault is a small and simple CLI tool that encrypt and decrypt plain `.txt` files into vault-files (`.vt`, a custom file format).

-The idea behind this tool is to have a CLI utility that can quickly and easily encrypt individual files, allowing users to securely store API tokens, secrets, credentials, or any private data on their own disk.

 ## Advertising
 *Are you also a small software developer or admin with lots of API keys, encryption keys or other secrets and credentials?*